timescale/docs/timescaledb/how-to-guides/distributed-hypertables/about-distributed-hypertables.md

 down][limitations-pushing-down].

 ## Replicating distributed hypertables
-To replicate distributed hypertables at the chuck level configure the hypertables to write each chunk to multiple data nodes.
+To replicate distributed hypertables at the chunk level, configure the hypertables to write each chunk to multiple data nodes.
 This native replication ensures that a distributed hypertable is protected against data node failures and provides an alternative to fully replicating each data node using streaming